 24. You’re being irrational.

-They say this because they don’t want to take accountability for their part in a disagreement.
-This could be from a parent, boss, or a partner.
+Narcissists say this because they don’t want to take accountability for their part in a disagreement.
+You might hear this phrase from a parent, boss, or a partner.

 25. If you do that I will not like you anymore.